Skip to main content

 Can they call you to help them?
 What should they do if they can’t see well enough?
 These are the kind of questions your child might have.
 It’s a great time to go over those hygiene rules they learnt while potty training by day, like wiping, flushing and washing their hands.

-Tip: Make their night time toilet trips as comfy as possible by using a soft toilet paper like Cushelle Quilted now 50% longer lasting!
+Make their night time toilet trips as comfy as possible by using a soft toilet paper like Cushelle Quilted now 50% longer lasting!

-4. See what works for you
+4. How to do potty training at night: See what works for you

 Don't drink too much water